s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-This is possible because `evalTaskInt`, just like any other function on types that have instances for `Binary a`, `Typeable a`, and `NFData a`, can be just delegated to `evalTaskBase`, which behaves as follows: It starts by creating the channel, that it wants to receive its input from, with `(sendMaster, rec) <- newChan`.
+This is possible because `evalTaskInt`, just like any other function on types that have instances for `Binary a`, `Typeable a`, and `NFData a`, can be just delegated to `evalTaskBase`, which behaves as follows: It starts by creating the channel that it wants to receive its input from with `(sendMaster, rec) <- newChan`.
 Next, it sends the `SendPort (Thunk a)` of this channel back to the master process via `sendChan inputPipe sendMaster` to then receive its actual input on the `ReceivePort (Thunk a)` end with